General questions

 It issues 60 credits per year (60 ects in M1, 60 ects in M2).

 Of course, you are free to only validate the M1 level and continue your studies elsewhere.
+You will be awarded a diploma certificate after fullfilling all the academic and adminstrative requirements.

 Our master is recognized at an European and international level (currently called “LMD Master Program”).